MurakamiShun/SIMDWrapper/README.md

-# AVX2Wrapper
+# SIMDWrapper
-AVX2Wrapper is a C++17 header only library for AVX/AVX2/FMA .
+SIMDWrapper is a C++17 header only library for AVX/AVX2/FMA .
 # Usage
 - code
 ```c++